gdsbook/book/notebooks/09_spatial_inequality.md

 ## Next Steps

-The literature on regional inequality has exploaded over the last two decades.
+The literature on regional inequality has exploaded over the last several decades.

-For a recent review of the causes and policy responses see {cite}`corvers2021regional`
+For recent reviews of the causes and policy responses see the following:

 Corvers, Frank and Ken Mayhew.
 2021.
 "Regional inequalities: causes and cures." *Oxford Review of Economic Policy* 37(1): 1-16.

+Rodríguez-Pose, Andrés.
+2018.
+"The revenge of the places that don't matter (and what to do about it)." *Cambridge Journal of Regions, Economy and Society*, 11(1): 189-20.

+Methodologically, spatial analysis of regional disparities is generally covered in two strands of the literature.
+For work on spatial econometric modeling of convergence and divergence see:

+Arbia, Giuseppe.
+2006. *Spatial econometrics: statistical foundations and applications to regional convergence*.
+Springer Science \& Business Media.

-Methodological issues in the spatial anlaysis of regional inequality are reviewed in {cite}`rey2009`
+The second branch of the methodological literature focuses on exploratory spatial data analysis of inequality and is reviewed in:

 Rey, Sergio J. and Julie Le Gallo.
 2009.
-"Spatial analysis of regional convergence."
-In Mills, Terry C. and Kerry Patterson (eds.) *Palgrave Handbook of Econometrics* 1251-1290.
+"Spatial anlaysis of economic convergence."
+In Terry C. Mills and Kerry Patterson (eds.) *Palgrave Handbook of Econometrics*, Palgrave, pages 1251-1290.